 And while you’re enjoying their top class cuisine, don’t forget to have a glass of wine at the table.
 Hvar is known for producing some incredible wine.

-How long should you spend on Hvar island?
+How many days should you spend on Hvar island?

 People visit Hvar for various lengths of time.
 Some people visit Hvar as their only holiday destination and end up spending a week or more.